-The Fund issues and redeems Shares on a continuous basis only in large blocks of Shares, typically 10,000 Shares, called "Creation Units," and only APs (typically, broker-dealers) may purchase or redeem Creation Units.
+The Fund issues and redeems Shares on a continuous basis only in large blocks of Shares (e.g., 10,000 Shares) called "Creation Units," and only APs (typically, broker-dealers) may purchase or redeem Creation Units.
 Creation Units generally are issued and redeemed 'in-kind' for securities and partially in cash.
 Individual Shares may only be purchased and sold in secondary market transactions through brokers.
 Once created, individual Shares generally trade in the secondary market at market prices that change throughout the day.
 Market prices of Shares may be greater or less than their NAV.
+In addition, if you purchase Shares through an employee benefit plan, the Sub-Adviser may make payments to the recordkeeper, broker/dealer, bank, or other financial institution or organization (each a "Financial Intermediary") that provides shareholder recordkeeping or other administrative services to the plan as compensation for those services.
+These payments may create a conflict of interest by influencing your Financial Intermediary to make available the Fund over other investments.
 Except when aggregated in Creation Units, the Fund's shares are not redeemable securities.